Skip to main content

 Floor rate

-The lowest acceptable amount that an individual or group can be charged, regardless of conditions, demand or yield.
-The property’s operating cost and revenue budget are factors in setting the floor rate.
+The lowest acceptable daily or per-night price that an individual reservation will be charged regardless of conditions, demand or yield.
+The property's operating cost and revenue budget are factors in setting the floor rate.

 Folio